iTwin/itwinjs-core/docs/changehistory/NextVersion.md

     },
     range: { low: -900.0, high: 1000.0 }, // For ThematicDisplayMode.Height, the range in world meters to apply the gradient
     axis: [0.0, 0.0, 1.0], // For ThematicDisplayMode.Height, the axis (direction) along which to apply the gradient (Up along Z in this case)
+    sensorSettings: { // For ThematicDisplayMode.InverseDistanceWeightedSensors, specify sensor settings here.
+      sensors: [], // put any sensors in this array.
+    },
   };

   // Create a ThematicDisplay object using the props created above